Filter Options

 Etosha Camping Safaris

-Camping in Etosha National Park is a great way to experience one of Africa’s most iconic wildlife destinations.
+Camping in Namibia’s Etosha National Park is a great way to experience one of Africa’s most iconic wildlife destinations.
 It is also unusually accessible and affordable.
 An Etosha camping safari is an excellent budget-friendly option.
-There are many outfitters offering camping tours to Etosha, and self-drive safaris are popular too.
+There are many outfitters that offer camping tours to Etosha, and self-drive safaris are popular too.
 You don’t need a lot of experience or 4x4 driving skills to head out here.
-This seasonal park is at its best from July to September when animals congregate around the waterholes.
-At this time, you can often see a large variety of species drinking at the same time, and the photo opportunities are out of this world.
+This seasonal park is at its best from May to October when animals gather around the waterholes, especially late in the season.
+At this time, you can often see a large variety of species drinking together, and the photo opportunities are out of this world.

 Selected filters: